Ayushi2006/Essen/README.md

 ## ✨ Features

-- 🔐 **User Authentication** — Secure Signup & Login with JWT tokens and bcrypt password hashing
+- 🔐 **User Authentication** — Signup & Login with JWT tokens and bcrypt password hashing
-- 🍕 **Food Listings** — Dynamic food items fetched from MongoDB via REST API
+- 🍕 **Food Listings** — Food items fetched dynamically from MongoDB via REST API
 - 🔍 **Search Functionality** — Real-time dish search with instant filtering
-- 🛒 **Cart System** — Add/remove items with persistent cart state via React Context
+- 🛒 **Cart System** — Add/remove items with cart state managed via React Context
-- ➕➖ **Quantity Control** — Increment and decrement item quantities in cart
+- ➕➖ **Quantity Control** — Increment and decrement item quantities directly in cart
-- 💰 **Price Calculation** — Automatic real-time total price computation
+- 💰 **Price Calculation** — Auto-calculated total that updates as you modify the cart
-- 💳 **Fake Payment Page** — UI for UPI, Credit/Debit Card, and Cash on Delivery
+- 💳 **Payment Page** — UI for UPI, Credit/Debit Card, and Cash on Delivery (no real gateway)
-- 📦 **Order Management** — Placed orders stored and tracked in MongoDB
+- 📦 **Order Management** — Orders saved to MongoDB and viewable from your profile
-- 👤 **Profile Dashboard** — View order history and live order status
+- 👤 **Profile Dashboard** — See your order history and current order status
-- 📱 **Fully Responsive** — Mobile-first glassmorphism design, works on all devices
+- 📱 **Responsive UI** — Works on all screen sizes, built with a glassmorphism aesthetic

 ---